 - Case packet (on study.net)

-- Additional course material (distributed on Canvas)
+- Additional course material (distributed on Blackboard)

-- Lecture notes (distributed on Canvas)
+- Lecture notes (distributed on Blackboard)

-The syllabus, additional course material, and lecture notes are posted right on the course homepage in Canvas.
-All material is organized by the class number it belongs to.
-Lecture notes will be posted on Canvas on the day of the lecture.
+The syllabus, additional course material, and lecture notes are on Blackboard.
+Important announcements will be emailed to you.
+Lecture notes will be posted on Blackboard on the day of the lecture.